 — How many moons? by Kristen Erickson (2017) for NASA Space Place

-1. No moons have major satellites of their own, since they are moons themselves.
+1\.
+No moons have satellites of their own, since they are moons themselves.

-3. A moon rotates exceptionally slowly around its own axis – compared with all other known celestial bodies.
+2\.
+Moons rotate _exceptionally slowly_ around their own axes – compared with all other celestial bodies.